 There are 2 alcohol/food/lifestyle interactions with Prandin (repaglinide) which include:

 Talk to your doctor before using ethanol together with repaglinide.
 Alcohol may affect blood glucose levels in patients with diabetes.
 Both hypoglycemia (low blood sugar) and hyperglycemia (high blood sugar) may occur, depending on how much and how often you drink.
 You should avoid using alcohol if your diabetes is not well controlled or if you have high triglycerides, neuropathy (nerve damage), or pancreatitis.
-Moderate alcohol consumption generally does not affect blood glucose levels if your diabetes is well controlled.
+Moderate alcohol consumption generally does not affect blood glucose levels if your diabetes is under control.
 However, it may be best to limit alcohol intake to one drink daily for women and two drinks daily for men (1 drink = 5 oz wine, 12 oz beer, or 1.5 oz distilled spirits) in conjunction with your normal meal plan.
 Avoid drinking alcohol on an empty stomach or following exercise, as it may increase the risk of hypoglycemia.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Grapefruit juice may increase the blood levels and effects of certain medications such as repaglinide.
 You may want to limit your consumption of grapefruit and grapefruit juice during treatment with repaglinide.
 However, if you have been regularly consuming grapefruit or grapefruit juice with repaglinide, do not alter the amounts of these products in your diet without first talking to your doctor or other healthcare professional.
 Contact your doctor if your condition changes or you experience increased side effects.
 Orange juice is not expected to interact.